Params¶

 Param | param2 | string | Text2 |

-This allows saving space while keeping same readability.
-See also short condition syntax for real live example of mixed rows usage.
+This saves space while maintaining readability.
+See also short condition syntax for a real-life example of mixed row usage.

 Map Params¶

-If map is defined in the script it may be used directly as a parameter.
-ParamType should be set to Map Name and ParamValue is a column (or row) name:
+If a map is defined in the script, it can be used directly as a parameter.
+ParamType should be set to the map name, and ParamValue should be a column (or row) name: